mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 ```

 * The on-time pane is produced when watermark has passed
-* Window and elements times are exactly like for the latest early-pane, because there has not been any new activity observed since the late pane was emitted
+* Window and elements times are exactly like for the latest early-pane, because there has not been any new activity observed since the last early-pane was emitted

 Late results: